 In the winter, we prepare for snow and ice storms.
-Only a couple weeks ago, parts of New England were hit with a severe ice storm.
-I bet some of those people bought some of those stretch over your boot things that have little points on the bottom for traction on ice.
+When an ice storm is predicted, some people buy some of those stretch over your boot things that have little points on the bottom for traction on ice.
 Broken bones and back injuries are a foreseeable consequence of ice storms.
 Sometimes they necessitate the opening of shelters.
 Ask your local board of health where the shelter is for your community, how many people it can accommodate and whether or not it allows pets.